insect-biome-atlas/paper-bioinformatic-methods/data/chesters_tree/README.md

 > - chesters_new_outgroups.nwk (tree)
 > - taxonomy.tsv (taxonomy)

+Below is a description of how these files were generated.

 1. Trim gaps in the alignment to only keep positions with <90% gap characters

 ```bash